 An insurance policy can be terminated automatically due to invoices being left unpaid.

-4. Who Nordea Insurance Finland Ltd may disclose or transfer your personal data to
+4. Who Nordea Insurance may disclose or transfer your personal data to

-We may disclose/transfer your personal data to other parties, such as the authorities, Nordea Group companies, suppliers, payment service providers and business partners.
+We may disclose/transfer your personal data to other parties, such as the authorities, entities in the Nordea Group, suppliers and business partners.
 Before disclosing or transferring your data we will always ensure that we respect the relevant financial industry secrecy obligations, such as insurance secrecy.

-We send information on insurance indemnities subject to tax to the Finnish Tax Administration.
+We disclose data about taxable insurance claim payments and paid pension insurance premiums to the Finnish Tax Administration.
+To Kela we disclose data about the pensions paid.
 At times we may also disclose data to, for instance, the enforcement authorities upon request.

 Customer due diligence data and other personal data may also be disclosed to the police for raising an official investigation into money laundering or terrorist financing.
 In addition, the same data may be disclosed to the National Bureau of Investigation for raising an official investigation into such crimes with which property or a criminal benefit related to money laundering or terrorist financing has been obtained.